luismasuelli/stick-em-all/contracts/README.md

 # Stick 'em All - Contracts

-This contains the contracts that are related to the Stick 'em All project.
+This directory contains the contracts that are related to the Stick 'em All project.

 ## Install everything